amyqnguyen/Mood-Tracker/README.md

 - In the AM Mood tab, you can generate the first required event by selecting a mood rating on the slider.
 Once you picked a rating, press the Set button to set the mood.
 - You can generate the second required event by using the combobox below and selecting the day you want to set this mood rating to (selected day and rating will be printed below in the text panel).
+Press Save! button to save mood entry.
-- Entering and setting PM mood is the same as AM mood but done is done in the PM Mood tab.
+- Entering and setting PM mood is the same as AM mood but is done in the PM Mood tab.
 - You can generate the average mood for the day by using the combobox provided in the Daily Average tab.
 Select the day and the average will be printed out.
 - You can load your current mood ratings in the Week Log tab.
 Select the day using the combobox and the mood log will be